tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 ### B. Create a node project the usual way
-- this time we are going to follow the usual practice and create a node project with **npm** - go ahead and change directory to the **quote** folder and type:
+- this time we are going to follow the usual practice and create a node project with **npm** - go ahead and change directory into the **quote** folder and type:

 ```js
 npm init -y